thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 				}
 			}
 		}

 	}

 8.4.
-The Raider class uses the previously unreferenced framework classes Constraint_AttachToEntityWithId, Constraint_Offset, Constraint_WrapToPlaceSizeX, VisualEllipse, and VisualFan, which are new to our program and so will need to be referenced in Imports.ts, like this:
+The Raider class uses the previously unreferenced framework classes Constraint_AttachToEntityWithId, Constraint_Multiple, Constraint_Transform, Constraint_WrapToPlaceSizeX, VisualEllipse, and VisualFan, which are new to our program and so will need to be referenced in Imports.ts, like this:

 	import Constraint_AttachToEntityWithId = gf.Constraint_AttachToEntityWithId;
+	import Constraint_Multiple = gf.Constraint_Multiple;
-	import Constraint_Offset = gf.Constraint_Offset;
+	import Constraint_Transform = gf.Constraint_Transform;
 	import Constraint_WrapToPlaceSizeX = gf.Constraint_WrapToPlaceSizeX;
 	import VisualEllipse = gf.VisualEllipse;
 	import VisualFan = gf.VisualFan;